Products

 Via NPM

-Create a ./test folder in your project root and include your test files, then you can execute:
+Create a test directory in your project root and add your test files.
+Run tests using:

 npm run test